 The GNU Operating System

-The GNU Operating System, Commonly referred to as simply "The GNU System", is a complete Unix-like operating system composed entirely of free software.
+The GNU Operating System, commonly referred to as simply "The GNU System", is a complete Unix-like operating system composed entirely of free software.
 The creation of the GNU System is one of the goals of the GNU Project, which was launched in 1983 by Richard Stallman.
-It has many ambitious goals that the GNU/Hurd intends to address.
+The GNU/Hurd intends to increase security through the principle of least privilege, provide an extensible system, conform to open operating standards including POSIX, contain a modular code-base, and respect user freedom.

-These goals include increased security through the principle of least privilege, an extensible system, conformation to open operating standards including POSIX, modularity, and respecting user freedom.
-Many of these goals are things that the GNU/Hurd can resolve, however the GNU/Hurd is not the most stable operating system yet.
+Many of these goals are things that the GNU/Hurd can resolve, however the GNU/Hurd is not yet the most stable operating system.

 If you are looking for a production ready GNU system, then Debian GNU/Hurd may not be the best choice for you.
-Debian GNU/Hurd currently lacks 64-bit support, many device drivers, sound support, SMP, and a few other essential bits that provide a flexible operating system.
+Debian GNU/Hurd currently lacks many device drivers, sound support, and a few other essential bits that provide a flexible operating system.
+It also has some tricky problems to solve.

 Resources